phamcongthuy/challenge/_connect/youth-policy-institute.md

   murals in Pico-Union and Westlake will make the neighborhoods as visually vibrant as the communities that live there.
 Residents will take pride in where they live and work together towards a shared vision of the future.
-category_metrics: >-
+category_metrics:
+  - Attendance at cultural events
-  ['Attendance at cultural events', 'Attendance at public/open streets gatherings', 'Rates of volunteerism']
+  - Attendance at public/open streets gatherings
+  - Rates of volunteerism
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: kgoze6sr
 category: connect
 uri: /connect/youth-policy-institute/
 order: 32
 project_image: /assets/images/connect/youth-policy-institute.jpg
-project_proposal_impact: []

 ---